Cold laser therapy to help treat sports injuries.

 Cold laser therapy uses photo stimulation to reduce inflammation and increase circulation, bringing increased blood flow to an injured area of the body.
 This reduced inflammation is known as vasodilation, and it enables nutrients to be received into cells and toxins to be released and carried away.
 Arthritis is one condition that can be treated very effectively with cold laser therapy, reducing pain and inflammation immediately.
 Sprains, strains, tendonitis, tennis or golfer’s elbow, bursitis, back pain, carpal tunnel syndrome, fibromyalgia, ear aches, even acne and skin problems are effectively treated with cold laser therapy.

 Many people report very good results from the use of cold laser therapy for sports injuries, joint and muscle pain.
-Veterinarians use cold laser therapy on their patients with great efficacy.
-Cold laser therapy is an effective pain management tool you can use at home, and it is even safe for small children and pets.
+Another great option we offer our patients to help deal with injuries and weakness is ESWT.